cragary/Android-Useful-Resources/README.md

 # Android-Useful-Resources
-A set of resources for fostering your android developement skills
+A set of resources for fostering your android developement skills.
+This is gold..
+Do not neglect none of these links.
 ## Github Links
 [Android Architecture](https://github.com/googlesamples/android-architecture)